 Off-grid power supply and battery monitoring

 Monitoring backup power supplies and UPS systems are essential to ensuring the reliability of these systems when they are needed.

-Enviromon's SecurityHawk base units can monitor the health of existing UPS systems and emergency generators using dry contact connections over SNMP protocols.
+Enviromon’s SecurityHawk base units can monitor the health of existing UPS systems and emergency generators over TCP IP for SNMP enabled devices.

 √ – Temperature and Battery Health monitoring.
 Depending on the type of battery supply, using dry contact or ethernet connections to the base unit, battery health can be monitored using SNMP so that scheduled maintenance can be arranged before the backup power supply fails.